thms0x/grap-coloring-is-np-hard/Template/main.typ

 )

 Our vertices $x_1$ and $x_2$ represent the input assignment.
 Let the vertex $x_1 or x_2$ represent the output.
 So for the given clause $x_1 or x_2$, the vertex to the very right should be green, when either or both vertices $x_1$, $x_2$ are green.
 In total, we have $2^2$ input assignments.
-Let's see if we can achieve a valid 3-coloring of the gadget graph for every assignment: \
+Let's see if we can achieve a valid 3-coloring of the gadget graph for every possible assignment: \

 #columns(2)[
 #figure(